Shaderx/Where-Winds-Meet-Midi-Player/README.md

 - **Beautiful Spotify-style interface** - Dark theme with smooth animations
 - **Easy to use** - Just drag your MIDI files and click play
+- **Play without focus** - No need to focus the game window, play while doing other things
 - **Smart music selection** - Automatically adjusts notes to fit the game's instrument
-- **Multiple note modes** - 6 different note calculation algorithms to choose from
+- **Multiple note modes** - 7 different note calculation algorithms to choose from
+- **21/36 key toggle** - Switch between 21-key (natural notes) and 36-key (with sharps/flats) modes
 - **Real-time mode switching** - Change note mode during playback instantly
 - **Octave shift control** - Adjust pitch up or down by up to 2 octaves
 - **Queue system** - Build your playlist and play songs in order
 - **Favorites** - Mark your favorite songs for quick access
+- **Search & sort** - Find songs instantly and sort by name, date, or duration
 - **Multiple playlists** - Create, rename, and manage custom playlists
 - **Drag & drop reordering** - Reorder songs in queue and playlists
 - **Real-time progress** - See exactly where you are in the song
+- **Seek support** - Click anywhere on the timeline to jump to that position
 - **Global hotkeys** - Control playback from anywhere, even when the game is focused
 - **Mini mode** - Collapse to a small floating icon while playing
 - **Song duration display** - See how long each MIDI file is